mormor-karl/mormor-karl.github.io/_posts/news/2026-07-20-questionlist-in-the-news.md

 ---

 ------
-#"Media coverage in connection with the question list on names and associations"
+**Media coverage in connection with the question list on names and associations**

 The Mormor Karl project members, Lisa Södergård and Therese Lindström Tiedemann, collected associations to names in collaboration with the Society of Swedish Literature in Finland (Sw.
 Svenska litteratursällskapet i Finland, [SLS](https://www.sls.fi/en/what-is-the-society-of-swedish-literature-in-finland/)) and The Institute for Language and Folklore (Sw.
 Institutet för språk och folkminnen, [Isof](https://www.isof.se/other-languages/english/about-the-institute)).
 This sparked interest in the media.